universal-mcp/ghost-content/README.md

-# Ghost-content Universal MCP Server
+# Ghost-Content Universal MCP Server

-This repository contains an implementation of an Ghost-content Universal MCP (Model Context Protocol) server.
-It provides a standardized interface for interacting with Ghost-content's SEO and backlink analysis tools through a unified API.
+This repository contains an implementation of an Ghost-Content Universal MCP (Model Context Protocol) server.
+It provides a standardized interface for interacting with Ghost-Content's SEO and backlink analysis tools through a unified API.

 The server is built using the Universal MCP framework.